j4w8n/sveltekit-supabase-ssr/README.md

     SUPABASE_SERVICE_ROLE_KEY=<your-project-service-role-key>
     ```

-2. If using the demo's signup, magiclink, or reset password features, change your email template links per the below.
+2. If using the signup, magiclink, or reset password features, change your email template links per the below.
 You can find these settings in your Supabase project's dashboard at Authentication > Email Templates.

     All use this: `href="{{ .SiteURL }}/auth/confirm?token_hash={{ .TokenHash }}&type=email"`, and then there are some additions for magic link and reset:

     - Magic Link: add `&next=/app` at the end of the above href.
     - Reset Password: add `&next=/self` at the end of the above href.

+3. If using the phone OTP login, you must setup an SMS provider.
+You can use Twilio Verify and get a $15 credit.

-3. Site URL and Redirect URLs
+4. Site URL and Redirect URLs

     Login to your Supabase dashboard, then go to your project > Authentication > URL Configuration, and add these:
     - Site: